3 Simple Steps

 Read the instructions carefully, double/triple check your answers and use as many of the numerous resources out there if you have any questions or are feeling unsure.

-When you’re ready make the document official by having it notarized by an authorized individual.
-Then it’s just a matter of filing with the Louisiana Sec. of State (check the form for specifics).
+When you’re ready make the document official, have it notarized by an authorized individual.
+After that it’s just a matter of filing with the Louisiana Secretary of State (check the form for specifics).

-Once you get confirmation, that’s pretty much all there is to it.
-That’s the basics anyway, but we’re not lawyers.
-Here’s to a prosperous year ahead!
+Once you get confirmation, that’s all there is to it.

 If you’d like help filing a DBA in Louisiana, feel free to read our reviews of the two most popular services available.